Configuration Profiles Homepage on the ZeroLock® Management Console

 1. If you wish to see only select files, hover the cursor to the left of the file number and select the box that appears.

-2. Continue this process until you have selected the files you want then use either download option.
+2. Once you have selected the files you want then use either download option.

 2. Add New Profile - Select this when to create a new configuration profile.